mmbishop/gwt-test/README.md

 **Then** an Invoice is created
 **And** the Invoice is emailed to the Customer

-Writing unit and integration tests in the Given-When-Then format provides several advantages over the tradition Arrange-Act-Assert approach, including:
+Writing unit and integration tests in the Given-When-Then format provides several advantages over the traditional Arrange-Act-Assert approach, including:

 * Tests focus on the behavior of the system under test rather than on the mechanics of the underlying code.
-* A reduced coupling of tests to implementation, so that changes to implementation don't often require a change to tests.
+* A reduced coupling of tests to implementation, so that changes to the implementation don't often require a change to tests.
 An implementation change to improve performance or fix a bug isn't changing the required behavior of the code, so the tests shouldn't change.
-* The test code is mode modular, leading to code reuse.
+* The test code is more modular, leading to code reuse.
-* The tests read like acceptance criteria, which can facilitate more conversation between different stakeholders such as developers, QA, product owners and business users.
+* The tests read like acceptance criteria, which can facilitate more conversations between different stakeholders such as developers, QA, product owners and business users.

 ## Writing tests using gwt-test